djgrant/env0/README.md

 ## How It Works

 1. The CLI loads environment variables using either:
-   - The env0 file specified by `-f, --file`, or
+   - The env0 file(s) specified by `-f, --file`, or
    - Inline entries specified via `-e, --entry`, or
    - Both sources when both `-f` and `-e` are both explicitly specified
+2. When multiple `-f` files are specified, they are processed in order.
-2. If a `.env0.local` file exists in the same directory as the env0 file, it will be loaded and its values will override or extend the base configuration
+3. If a `.env0.local` file exists in the same directory as the env0 file, it will be loaded and its values will override or extend the base configuration.
+4. Where there are multiple files declared, each file's `.local` override is applied immediately after (e.g., `-f a -f b` loads: `a` → `a.local` → `b` → `b.local`).
-3. For each entry, it processes the environment variable based on its type:
+5. For each entry, it processes the environment variable based on its type:
    - Shorthand (e.g., `VAR`): Fetches the corresponding item from the specified 1Password vault
    - Literal (e.g., `VAR="value"`): Uses the literal string value provided
    - Reference (e.g., `VAR=SOURCE_VAR`): Fetches the value from another 1Password item
-4. Environment variables are loaded into the process
+6. Environment variables are loaded into the process
-5. The specified command is executed with the loaded environment variables
+7. The specified command is executed with the loaded environment variables

 ## Examples